Paratus-health/lambda-functions/sftp-poller/README.md

 ### Common Issues

 **SFTP Connection Failed**
-- Verify credentials in environment variables
+- Verify private key and credentials in environment variables
 - Check network connectivity to SFTP server
 - Validate port and hostname
+- Ensure private key format is correct (PEM format, unencrypted)
+- Verify the private key matches the public key on the SFTP server

 **Lambda Timeout**
 - Increase timeout from default 3 minutes to 5 minutes